euphonie/study-notes/Other/ICU Certification/Novice.md

 - **2013**.
 ICU is accepted as a member of SportAccord/GAISF.
 - **2014**.
 ICU became part of the Fédération Internationale du Sport Universitaire.
 - **2016**.
 ICU was recognized, provisionally, by the International Olympic Committee (IOC)
 - **Now & in the future**.
-ICU included divisions for Special Athletes, ParaCheer/Adaptive Abilities .
+ICU included divisions for Special Athletes, ParaCheer/Adaptive Abilities Athletes and Master divisions.

+## Cheer is now defined by 2 categories:
+- Cheearleading.

 # Divisions
 Adaptive abilites, 25% de atletas con discapacdad intelectual